To Book an Appointment

 - Management: Gentle oral care and avoiding spicy or acidic foods.

-Side effects are typically temporary and subside after treatment ends.
+Note: Side effects are typically temporary and subside after treatment ends.
 Close collaboration with a healthcare team ensures effective symptom management.

-Conditions Treated By Chemotherapy
+Other Conditions Treated by Chemotherapy

 Autoimmune Diseases